-During the course of the application process and thereafter, applicants and referral organizations agree that they will provide, as requested, any of the following information:
+During the course of the review process and thereafter, service providers in the National Referral Directory agree that they will provide, as requested, the following information:

-- 1. Application form and follow-up questions related to it - 2.
-Letters of reference or support from other service providers, law enforcement, funders, and or government bodies (primarily related to good standing in the field, experience in case management of referrals, and so forth) - 3.
-Updates to the organization's directory record, confirmation of referral protocols, and changes to pertinent organization matters such as hours of service, key personnel, available services, capacity issues, etc. - 4.
-Outcomes of referrals, where appropriate and in keeping with an organization's own confidentiality and privacy protocols - 5.
+- 1. Service Provider Form and follow-up questions related to it; - 2.
+Updates to the organization's directory record, confirmation of referral protocols, and changes to pertinent organization matters such as hours of service, key personnel, available services, capacity issues, etc; - 3.
+Outcomes of referrals, where appropriate and in keeping with an organization's own confidentiality and privacy protocols - 4.
 Resolutions of issues, questions, and concerns as they arise

-Ongoing Inclusion in the National Referral Directory
+Ongoing Inclusion in the National Referral Directory: